Advisor: Dr. Sara Rathburn

 University of Maryland, B.S.
 Geology 2013

-About me: Originally from Philadelphia, I developed an interest in fluvial geomorphology over the course of my undergraduate studies at the University of Maryland, where I worked on investigating the impact of sand content on sediment transport, deposition, and bar morphology in urban streams.
+About me: I developed an interest in fluvial geomorphology over the course of my undergraduate studies at the University of Maryland, where I worked on investigating the impact of sand content on sediment transport, deposition, and bar morphology in urban streams.
 Always drawn to cities, I have spent the last five years continuing to work in urban systems, where I have been interested in the use of stable water isotopes to calculate watershed transit times and temporally dense water quality data to calculate stream metabolism and examine sediment transport dynamics.
 Coming west is a new chapter for me, and I’m excited to be exploring far more natural systems!

 Broadly, my research interests are catchment scale transport dynamics and the fate and transport of sediment in the landscape.
 I am interested in understanding the influence of disturbance on fluvial systems, especially as it relates to human activity, and how past and present disturbances can propagate through time and space.